axtk/react-live-context/README.md

 };

 const PlusButton = () => {
-    // Since the content of this particular component doesn't
+    // Since this component doesn't require a re-render when
-    // depend on the context value, obtaining its value with
+    // the context value changes, obtaining its value with
     // `useContext` rather than `useLiveContext` will also work
     // just fine.
 (This is also a way to communicate that this
     // component doesn't track context value changes.)